anjalisilva/gateCounts/README.md

 `gateCounts` is an R package for calculating daily, weekly, monthly, and cumulative visitor counts, provided raw daily gate counts, gate directionality, and gate counter maximum value.
+Calculated visitor counts or user provided visitor counts can be visualized using multiple plot types.
 For details see below.

 ## Installation